Troy Hunter

 What are you passionate about?

-I’m passionate about diversity issues, literacy, and telling twisty crime stories.
+I’m passionate about helping getting boys into reading, and into diversity issues, and telling fun twisty crime stories

 Haven’t I seen you before?